The 3 Best Family Advent Calendars

 3. Create homemade Christmas cards and deliver them to a nursing home.

-4. Ring Christmas bells with Salvation Army as a family.
+4. Ring Christmas bells with the Salvation Army as a family.

-5. Shop for Operation Christmas Child shoeboxes and then pack at a distribution center.
+5. Shop for Operation Christmas Child shoeboxes and then pack them at a distribution center.

 6. Go caroling with friends and family.